CESSProject/CIPs/CIP-5.md

 2. **Proof Submission**

 **Function Overview**<br />The storage node submits two aggregated proofs, and the chain network randomly assigns the proof information of the storage node to any consensus node for verification.
-Clear the storage node snapshot, record the storage node proof information, representing that the storage node has submitted proof for this challenge.<br />**Process Overview**
+Clear the storage node snapshot, and record the storage node proof information, representing that the storage node has submitted proof for this challenge.<br />**Process Overview**

 1. Determine whether the snapshot exists.
 The existence of a snapshot means that the storage node needs to submit proof.
 2. Combine the snapshot information and the two aggregated proofs submitted by the storage node into new information.